 An American-Israeli company has created a slow-release medication implant for athletes with knee injuries.

-Active Implants developed an artificial meniscus – the NUsurface – which is customized specifically for the patient and is now undergoing its first practical trials.
+Active Implants has already developed an artificial meniscus – the NUsurface – which is customized specifically for the patient.

 A damaged meniscus, the cartilage in the knee that protects it from the shock created by body weight, is one of the most common types of knee injuries.

 The device’s features were developed by a group of doctors, researchers, and industry partners from Israel and Europe.
 It recently received a prestigious grant worth approximately six million Euros.

 “We are excited to take another step in the development of this unique technology, together with a large and high-quality international group of clinicians, researchers, and industry partners who have been working together for three years,” said Dr Eran Ganz, President of Active Implants International.

 “In addition to the ability to produce a patient-specific implant, it will also release two drugs – one immediately after the implantation, and the other over several months.